 ….but wait… there’s an unlisted track.
 It’s Finally (Remix) – a 7 minute and 4 second mix.
 It doesn’t really feel like much of a bonus, but as it was her biggest hit, I think that it at least deserved being mentioned on the album artwork and the disc itself.
 Oh well.

-This album has two issues:
+Over all, this album has two issues:

 - POP RESCUE 2014 RATING: 2 / 5 – Finally and We Got A Love Thang save this.